Ronnie Spector, ’60s icon who sang ‘Be My Baby,’ dies at 78

 “The louder they applauded, the more mascara we put on the next time,” she wrote in her memoir.
 “We didn’t have a hit record to grab their attention, so we had to make an impression with our style.
 None of it was planned out; we just took the look we were born with and extended it.”

 In March 1963, Estelle Bennett managed to arrange an audition in front of Phil Spector, known for his big, brass-and-drum style dubbed the “wall of sound.”
-They were signed to Phillies Records in 1963.
+They were signed to Philles Records in 1963.
 After being signed, they sang backup for other acts until Spector had the group record “Be My Baby” and “Baby I Love You.”

 The group’s debut album, “Presenting the Fabulous Ronettes Featuring Veronica,” was released in 1964.
 Five of its 12 tracks had made it to the U.S. Billboard charts.